RebekkaMa/rs2fol/README.md

 This repository is a tool for RDF surface reasoning using FOL theorem provers.

-For my tests and sample data, I used [EYE](https://github.com/eyereasoner/eye/tree/blogic) and [EYE's Blogic examples](https://github.com/eyereasoner/eye/tree/b81e05163e21e93e9fc0ab27c369af7f98a16658/reasoning/blogic).
+For my tests and sample data, I used [EYE](https://github.com/eyereasoner/eye) and [EYE's RDF Surfaces examples](https://github.com/eyereasoner/rdfsurfaces-tests).

+## Executables

+Every release contains executables of the project for

+- Windows
+- MacOS
+- Linux

+You can find these executables in the release section.

 ## Source Build

+If you want to build the project for yourself, you have to do the following steps (conducted on linux):

 1. Build [Vampire](https://github.com/vprover/vampire)
    - This is necessary if you want to use the Vampire dependent subcommands `check` and `transform-qa`